akaron/kubeadm_aws/README.md

 For controlplane group, need to update the certificate (use the script in the task "Get the certificate for other controlplane..." in `20-cp1-kubeadm_init-playbook.yml`, and copy the result to `ansible/join-cert`).
 Once done, run

+**NOTE: haven't test the following part for newer version of k8s cluster**

 To re-join a controlplane require more works.
 Assume the node `cp1` is still the original one:
 ```